phrechu/PIPX/README.md

 ## Features

-- Automatic PiP on tab switch
+- Automatic PiP on tab switch.
 - Toast notifications to provide visual feedback to users.
 - Enable PiP using the (`Alt+P`) shortcut or by clicking the extension icon.

 > [!TIP]
 >
-> 1. The (`Alt+P`) shortcut can be changed on the Chrome Extension Shortcuts settings page: [chrome://extensions/shortcuts](chrome://extensions/shortcuts)
+> 1. The (`Alt+P`) shortcut can be changed on the Chrome Extension Shortcuts settings page: [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
 > 2. To disable toast notifications (enabled by default) click right on the extension icon then click on show notifications.

 ## Development